 Qi Qi: thank you thank you thank you

-Rikey PL: Working command is: adb shell pm set-install-location 2
+Rikey: Working command is: adb shell pm set-install-location 2

 Rushi Bhatt: bro its showing that no device attached i did all the process that u told but still its showing?? plzz help